 Where the Money Goes

-RCSD's $160.1 million in General Fund expenditures is dominated by personnel costs, which account for 77.5% of all spending.
+RCSD's $159.8 million in General Fund expenditures is dominated by personnel costs: salaries and benefits account for 76.4% of all spending.
 This is typical for school districts, where the primary "product" is instruction delivered by people.

 Expenditure Breakdown